SAP Policy for Undergraduate Students

 SAP Appeals Committee and Decision:

-The SAP Appeals Committee is comprised of representatives from the Office of Student Financial Assistance, Academic Advising and Student Success.
 Students will be notified by email of the decision of the SAP Appeals Committee.
 The decision of the SAP Appeals Committee is final; however, the student may appeal again by the published deadlines for a future payment period.

 Students are notified of their ineligibility for financial aid due to SAP and the decision of their appeal by email.
 Students may also refer to their myUK account to check the status of SAP and/or decision of the SAP appeal.